deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 and different languages to implement higher level data structures or even cryptographic properties like "Sealed Sender".

-Chatmail efforts co-evolve with the security-audited [rPGP Rust library](https://github.com/rpgp/rpgp) which implements state-of-the-art end-to-end encryption protocols and algorithms.
+In the cryptographic machine rooms, chatmail efforts co-evolve with the security-audited [rPGP Rust library](https://github.com/rpgp/rpgp) which implements state-of-the-art end-to-end encryption protocols and algorithms.
 Few know that Delta Chat uses the same ED25519 Rust signing crate as Signal, that chatmail only uses a *minimal carefully selected subset* of OpenPGP,